KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

         This includes the following:

         * **Domain**: The domain entered above is prepopulated here.
         * **Adjoiner**: A brand-specific path separator that connects the Domain and Shortkey, helping personalize and group URLs.
-The **Adjoiner** can only contain lowercase letters, numbers, and hyphens.
-It must not start or end with a hyphen, and cannot contain special characters such as `@`, `#`, `&`, and so on.
         * **Shortkey**: A unique, auto-generated code added to the branded domain, helping track clicks on links within campaigns.

         For example, `ct3.io/clevertap/abc123`